chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 Here is a code example for sending a transaction using a private RPC.
 In this case Flashbots which is one of the popular ones.
-It is an aggregator over many builders with lots of customisation options.
+It is an aggregator over many block producers with lots of customisation options.
 You'll see the endpoint is set at the top here.
 You'll also notice there are two providers set, one as we had before which we will use for reading views.
 And one below which we will use for the private transaction call.

 ---